 Tobacco use remains the leading cause of preventable death and disease in the United States and in Florida.
 To address this enormous toll, the American Lung Association in Florida calls for the following actions to be taken by our elected officials:

-1. Substantially increase the costs of tobacco products including electronic smoking devices;
+- Substantially increase the costs of tobacco products including electronic smoking devices;

-3. Increase tobacco control funding to Centers for Disease Control and Prevention (CDC)-recommended levels.
+- Increase tobacco control funding to CDC-recommended levels.

 The American Lung Association in Florida is the lead agency of the Florida Tobacco Cessation Alliance, whose goal is to educate employers on the health and economic benefits of providing tobacco cessation coverage for their workforce.
 In partnership with the Florida Department of Health, the Alliance maintains an educational website and works statewide, as well as with the 67 county tobacco-free partnerships, on this important health initiative.
 The Alliance launched a business recognition program which provides an award for employers who provide tobacco cessation coverage through their health plans.

-During 2017, the American Lung Association in Florida will continue to ensure the state has a highly effective and well-funded tobacco prevention and control program, vigilantly work to improve the Clean Indoor Air Act and work to significantly increase the cost of tobacco products.
+During 2018, the American Lung Association in Florida will continue to ensure the state has a highly effective and well-funded tobacco prevention and control program, vigilantly work to improve the Clean Indoor Air Act and work to significantly increase the cost of tobacco products.